joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 queries.

-So for our example above, conceptually all we have to do is join the ingredient count table with the recipie table on recpie_id to get the  names of all of the recipies.
+So for our example above, conceptually all we have to do is join the ingredient count table with the recipe table on recpie_id to get the  names of all of the recipes.

 The synax in SQL would